anvaka/ngraph/plan/02 - Doing now.md

 # Terminal
-* Show how to render a graph using ASCII art
+* Render graph into a static image